Toutouwai/PageListTrash/README.md

 # PageListTrash

+Update: since [PW v3.0.107](https://processwire.com/blog/posts/processwire-3.0.107-core-updates/#trash-for-all) this feature has been added to the core.

+---

 Allows non-superusers to trash pages directly from Page List (if they have page-delete permission for that page).

 Not much to say really - the module adds a "Trash" option to the extra actions for pages in Page List.
 It looks and works just like the Trash action available to superusers.